thepika206/plane-front-end/README.md

 > [Chris Elliott](https://github.com/chriselliott97)
 >
 > [Jennifer Juarez](https://github.com/J3NNog1)
+>
+> GA engineering channel.

-### Ice Box
+### Ice Box ❄️

 - [ ] AA Admin, I should be able to add destinations to the site.

-- [ ] AAU, I should be able to implement group aspect of planning the trips
+- [ ] AAU, I should be able to implement the group aspect of planning the trips.

-- [ ] AAU, I should be filter activities based on age rating
+- [ ] AAU, I should filter activities based on age rating.

-- [ ] AAU, when other users find your review helpful (helpful tag) - Lots of helpful tags gives you a verification tag
+- [ ] AAU, when other users find your review helpful (helpful tag) - Lots of helpful tags give you a verification tag.

 - [ ] AAU, I should be able to copy a pre-made travel plan into my account and modify it.

-- [ ] AAU, I should be able to filter activity categories
+- [ ] AAU, I should be able to filter activity categories.

-- [ ] AAU, I should be able to filter activities for my contributions
+- [ ] AAU, I should be able to filter activities for my contributions.

-- [ ] AAU, I should be able to filter activities for my contributions
+- [ ] AAU, I want to see everyones profiles and where they have been.